corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/node-operations-upgrade-cordapps.md

 * The state and the contract are updated simultaneously.

-## Performing the upgrade
+## Perform the upgrade

-If a contract or state requires an explicit upgrade, then all states need updating to the new contract at a time agreed by all participants.
+If a contract or state requires an explicit upgrade, update all states to the new contract at a time all the participants agree on. by all participants.
 The updated CorDapp `.jar` needs to be distributed to all relevant parties in advance of the changeover time.

-To perform the upgrade, follow these steps:
+To perform the upgrade:

 1. Drain the node to avoid the definition of states or contracts changing whilst a flow is in progress.
 See [flow drains](cordapps/upgrading-cordapps.md#flow-drains) for more information.
 There are two ways you can drain the node: